pytorch/torchtune/docs/source/overview.rst

 - Yaml configs for easily configuring training runs

 Excited?
 To get started, visit the `Get Started <https://github.com/pytorch-labs/torchtune?tab=readme-ov-file#get-started>`_ section on the github repo and download your LLM of choice.
-You can also read through the tutorial on Finetuning Llama 7B (TODO add link) to finetune your first LLM with TorchTune.
+You can also read through the tutorial on :ref:`Finetuning Llama2<finetune_llama_label>` to finetune your first LLM with TorchTune.

 |